linq2js/rextive/packages/rextive/docs/TYPE_INFERENCE_FIX.md

 - ✅ Compile-time type validation

 The trade-off of using `unknown` for signal-wrapped values is acceptable given that:
-1. It only affects signals (not direct Loadables or Promises)
+1. It only affects signals (not direct Tasks or Promises)
 2. Runtime behavior is unaffected
 3. The API remains ergonomic and type-safe
 4. Tests validate correctness